Aichi Loop Line: History

-The line's construction was proposed by the amended Railway Construction Act on 30 March 1927.
+The line's construction was proposed by the amended Railway Construction Act on March 30, 1927.
 The line was described as a railway line starting from Okazaki, Aichi Prefecture, passing through Koromo and terminating at Tajimi, Gifu Prefecture.
 The Ministry of Railways considered establishing bus routes before constructing railway lines for some of the proposed lines that were considered hard to sustain.
 Out of the seven candidates, this route was selected as the first bus route of this plan.
-The bus route opened as the Okata Line (岡多線) on 20 December 1930 with seven buses and ten trucks.
+The bus route opened as the Okata Line (岡多線) on December 20, 1930, with seven buses and ten trucks.
 This bus line has since been abolished in 2002.

-The first section of the line between Okazaki and Kitano-Masuzuka opened in 1970, as a railway line of the Japanese National Railways (JNR).
+Construction of the Okata Line by the Japan Railway Construction Public Corporation commenced on August 13, 1965.
+Freight operations on the line between Okazaki and Kitano-Masuzuka began on October 1, 1970.
+The first section of the line between Okazaki and Kitano-Masuzuka opened for passengers in 1970, as a railway line of the Japanese National Railways (JNR).
 The section between Kitano-Masuzuka and Shin-Toyota was extended and the whole line started a passenger service in 1976.
 Another part of the line, between Setoshi and Kōzōji, was originally part of a freight line planned as the JNR Seto Line.
-The line did not do well financially under JNR ownership, and it was later designated for closure.
+The line did not do well financially under JNR ownership due to lack of passengers.

-The newly founded third-sector Aichi Loop Line Company took over the line, now renamed to the Aichi Loop Line, from Central Japan Railway Company (JR Central), with services starting on 31 January 1988.
-Beginning on 1 October 2005, through service began with the JR Chuo Main Line to Nagoya Station.

-The line became compatible with TOICA a contactless smart card, on 2 March 2019.
+The newly founded third-sector Aichi Loop Line Company took over the line, now renamed to the Aichi Loop Line, from Central Japan Railway Company (JR Central), with services starting on January 31, 1988.
+Beginning on March 1, 2005, through service began with the JR Chuo Main Line to Nagoya Station, initially to carry visitors to the site of Expo 2005.
+When Toyota began promoting the use of public transit to their employees, the Aichi Loop Railway decided to duplicate the track between Mikawa-Toyota and Shin Toyota Station.
+The company was funded by the government, Aichi Prefecture, passing municipalities, etc. This work began in 2005, which also changed the track layout of the Mikawa-Toyota Station and relocated the platform in the Shin-Uwagoromo Station.
+The duplicated tracks entered service in 2008, and the service interval between the section was decreased to eight minutes at peak times.
+The line became compatible with TOICA, a contactless smart card, on March 2, 2019.